Physical Education Department Courses

 • Apply the terminology associated with exercise and participation in selected individual-performance activities, dance, net/wall games, target games, aquatics, and/or outdoor pursuits appropriately

-• Use movement concepts and principles (e.g. force, motion, rotation) to analyze and improve performance of self and/or others in a selected skill.
+• Use movement concepts and principles (e.g. force, motion, rotation) to analyze and improve the performance of self and/or others in a selected skill.

-• Use strategies and tactics effectively during game play in net/wall and/or target games.
+• Use strategies and tactics effectively during gameplay in net/wall and/or target games.

-• Apply strategies and tactics effectively during game play in net/wall and/or target games.
+• Apply strategies and tactics effectively during gameplay in net/wall and/or target games.

 PE – Warrior/Wolf Fit